 Sound governance is not some abstract ideal or utopian pipe dream.
 Nor does it occur by accident or through sudden outbreaks of altruism.
 It happens when leaders lead with integrity, when directors actually direct and when stakeholders demand the highest level of ethics and accountability. ~ J. Richard Finlay in testimony before the Standing Committee on Banking, Commerce and the Economy, Senate of Canada.

 The Finlay Centre for Corporate & Public Governance is the longest continuously cited voice on modern governance standards.
-Our work over the course of four decades helped to build the paradigm of ethics and accountability by which many corporations and public institutions are judged today.
+Our work over the course of four decades helped to build the new paradigm of ethics and accountability by which many corporations and public institutions are judged today.

 The Finlay Centre was founded by J. Richard Finlay, one of the world’s most prescient voices for sound boardroom practices, sanity in CEO pay and the ethical responsibilities of trusted leaders.
 He coined the term stakeholder capitalism in the 1980s.

 We pioneered the attributes of environmental responsibility, social purposefulness and successful governance decades before the arrival of ESG.
-Today we are trying to sort out the mess that many dubious ESG practices are causing.
+Today we are trying to rebuild the trust that many dubious ESG practices have shattered.

-We were the first to predict seismic boardroom flashpoints and downfalls, played key parts in regulatory milestones and warned about game changing upheavals in capital markets.
+We were the first to predict seismic boardroom flashpoints and downfalls and played key roles in regulatory milestones and reforms.

 We’re working to advance the agenda of the new boardroom and public institution of today: diversity at the table; ethics that shine through a culture of integrity; the next chapter in stakeholder capitalism; and leadership that stands as an unrelenting champion for all stakeholders.